MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwmapviewofsection.md

 ### -param Win32Protect [in]

 Specifies the type of protection for the region of initially committed pages.
 Device and intermediate drivers should set this value to PAGE_READWRITE.

-##### - InheritDisposition.ViewShare

-The view will be mapped into any child processes that are created in the future.

-##### - InheritDisposition.ViewUnmap

-The view will not be mapped into child processes.

 ## -returns